Buying a car from a Private owner should cost you less than from a dealer – but take care you don’t end up with a problem car that cost you more

 - Pre-sales check

-There are some really good value cars available to buy in the private market, but always be careful.
-If the price is too good to be true, the car might be dodgy.
+There are some sound value cars available to buy in the private market, but always be careful, if the price is to low to be true, the vehicle might be dodgy.

 Ask the seller the right questions